The United Nations Office for Project Services (UNOPS)

 Sustainable, inclusive and resilient health systems are critical to addressing global health challenges and achieving the Sustainable Development Goals.

-To better manage health emergencies and put us back on a path to achieving the Sustainable Development Goals, health systems need quality infrastructure, reliable supply chains and workforces that are equipped with the latest advances in policy and practice.
+To better manage health emergencies and put us back on a path to achieving the Sustainable Development Goals, health systems need quality infrastructure, resilient supply chains and workforces that are equipped with the latest advances in policy and practice.

 Initiatives